eithannak29/NanoDiffVision/README.md

 ### Results on the MNIST Dataset

-The chart below compares the validation loss of three configurations of NanoDiffVision on the MNIST dataset:
+The chart below compares the validation loss of three configurations on the MNIST dataset:

 Three model configurations were evaluated on the MNIST dataset to compare the performance of the standard Vision Transformer and Differential Attention: